 Single tenancy allows you to avoid the noisy neighbor effect, which is described as a user impacting the performance and stability of other users within the same server.
 With bare metal, since you are the sole user, you will not witness the noisy neighbor effect.

 What is a hypervisor and how does it differ from bare metal?
-A hypervisor is an operating system that can create virtual machines (VM) within a bare-metal server.
-Let’s have a look at the representation below to better understand the difference between the two.
+A hypervisor is an operating system that can create virtual machines (VM) within a bare metal server.

 As for the bare metal selection, be certain to choose the proper billing method that fits your budget and your needs.
 If you require on-the-fly resources that will likely be shutdown within hours or weeks, then hourly billing is probably the way to go.
 However, if you are looking to deploy a steady workload that will run for multiple months, then monthly billing is likely the best choice.
 As for the hardware itself, leverage the hourly billing of bare metal to test your application on the server of your choice, and run tests for a few days or weeks until you find the right bare metal configuration for your performance requirements.